-On my second donut now.
-I think I’m getting tired of this small apartment with no dishwasher and carpeting and slanted ceilings can’t help but think about our inevitable move into a new space.
+On my second lemon donut now.
+I think I’m getting tired of this small apartment with no dishwasher and carpeting and slanted ceilings and can’t help but think about our inevitable move into a new space.
 And even if we end up in some box somewhere, how fun will it be to redecorate that box?
 So excited.

 For the donuts:

 - 2 1/2 cups all-purpose flour

 - 1/2 teaspoon salt

 - 1 tablespoon poppyseeds, plus more for garnishing

 - 1 egg, beaten

 - 2 quarts oil for deep frying (I used canola)